Women in Haiti: Women and society

-The sexual equality inherent to Haitian vodou translates into the inclusion of women in all aspects of society.
-Peasant women specifically, because of their proximity to vodou, have traditionally played a crucial role in Haitian life.
 Compared to their Latin-American counterparts, the participation of Haitian women in agriculture, commerce and industry has been high.
 During the US occupation of Haiti (1915-1934) peasant women actively participated in guerilla warfare and anti-US intelligence gathering to free the country.
 Because of their involvement in commerce, Haitian peasant women have accumulated resources independent of their partners in contrast to more westernized elite Haitian women.

 Political representation

-The Haitian government contains a Ministry of Women's Affairs, but it also lacks the resources to address issues such as violence against women and harassment in the workplace.
-A number of political figures such as Michele Pierre-Louis, Haiti's second female Prime Minister, have adopted a determined agenda in order to fight inequalities and persecutions against women.
-Her position in office as Prime Minister has had positive effect on female political leadership in a country where the percentage of women in government at ministerial level was 25% in 2005.
+The Haitian government has a Ministry of Women's Affairs, but it also lacks the resources to address issues such as violence against women and harassment in the workplace.
+A number of political figures such as Michele Pierre-Louis, Haiti's second female Prime Minister, have adopted a determined agenda to fight inequalities and persecutions against women.
+Her position in office as Prime Minister had positive effect on female political leadership in a country where the percentage of women in government at ministerial level was 25% in 2005.